Not-So-Little Black Dress And A Red Lip, Or, Saturday Morning at 9:57am

 Vintage pearl and diamond bracelet

 And a makeup closeup below.
 Eyebrows darkened as much as I can tolerate without startling at my reflection, and red lips.
 You can see from the photo–makeup is serious business.
 What you can’t see, because the light at this angle wouldn’t cooperate, is the long feathers attached to my hip by a black beaded ornament.
-While I needed the bracelet and vivid coloring to liven the part of me not in the dress, so as to show up along with my clothing, in keeping with the Do Not Try Too hard maxim, I wanted minimal earrings.
+While I needed the bracelet and vivid coloring to liven up the part of me not in the dress, so as to show up along with my clothing, in keeping with the Do Not Try Too hard maxim I wanted minimal earrings.
 Little pearl drops reporting for duty, ma’am.

 Older woman wearing bright lipstick and a black dress